Geometric Mean

 Table of Contents

-The geometric mean is a type of average used for data sets that are multiplicative or when values grow exponentially.
-It is particularly helpful for comparing things like population growth, interest rates, or investment returns.
+The geometric mean is a type of average used for data sets that exhibit multiplicative growth or when values increase exponentially.
+It is beneficial for comparing things like population growth, interest rates, or investment returns.
 It is one of the three main types of mean; the other two are the Arithmetic Mean and the Harmonic Mean.

 The geometric mean provides a central value that best represents a set of numbers when they are multiplied together or increase in a compound way.
 Unlike the arithmetic mean, which adds values, the geometric mean multiplies them and then takes a root based on how many values there are.